whyooooo/Interactive-Lab-Hub/Lab 1/README.md

 We were working on the design during class time so we couldn’t ask for feedback from our peers.
 We only shared our idea with TA and received positive comments from him.

-## Part B. Act out the Interaction
+## Part 1B.
+Act out the Interaction

-Try physically acting out the interaction you planned.
-For now, you can just pretend the device is doing the things you’ve scripted for it.

-\*\***Are there things that seemed better on paper than acted out?**\*\*
+\*\***Are there things that seemed better on paper than acted out?**\*\* Since Tinkerbelle doesn't have multiple lights, we imitated the flashing lights using different background colors on the phone.
+However, it was difficult to create a flashing effect.

-\*\***Are there new ideas that occur to you or your collaborator that come up from the acting?**\*\*
+\*\***Are there new ideas that occur to you or your collaborator that come up from the acting?**\*\* Sound effect: Acting out the sequence made us consider adding subtle auditory signals (chimes) in addition to lights, to provide multi-sensory feedback for the chef.

-## Part C. Prototype the device
+## Part 1C.
+Prototype the device

-You will be using your smartphone as a stand-in for the device you are prototyping.
-You will use the browser of your smart phone to act as a “light” and use a remote control interface to remotely change the light on that device.

-Code for the "Tinkerbelle" tool, and instructions for setting up the server and your phone are [here](https://github.com/IRL-CT/tinkerbelle).

-We invented this tool for this lab!

-If you run into technical issues with this tool, you can also use a light switch, dimmer, etc. that you can can manually or remotely control.

-\*\***Give us feedback on Tinkerbelle.**\*\*
+\*\***Give us feedback on Tinkerbelle.**\*\* Tinkerbelle is a really good software for one light, but it cannot make different lights in different parts of the screen (Partition display).
+As we do not have five phones to do this lab, we choose slides instead to display the effects.

-## Part D. Wizard the device
+## Part 1D.
+Wizard the device
-Take a little time to set up the wizarding set-up that allows for someone to remotely control the device while someone acts with it.
-Hint: You can use Zoom to record videos, and you can pin someone’s video feed if that is the scene which you want to record.

 \*\***Include your first attempts at recording the set-up video here.**\*\*

-Now, change the goal within the same setting, and update the interaction with the paper prototype.

 \*\***Show the follow-up work here.**\*\*

+We initially used a mobile phone as the display device for the slides to immitate the lights.
+The slides also include virtual bottles on the phone, which moved alongside the real-world bottle.
+However, we found this unclear due to the small screen size of the phone, and the movement of the virtual and real bottles together would cause confusions.
+Therefore, we used a laptop as the display device, deleting the virtual bottles and interact directly with the real bottles.
+This approach was very clear and achieved all the desired effects.

 ## Part E. Costume the device